freetonik/Quantum-Computing-For-Software-Engineers/book.md

 ### Annealing

+\pagebreak
 # Chapter 2.
 Levels of Abstraction of a Superconducting Quantum Computer

-## Abstract circuit

 This is the most important chapter of the book.
 We are going to traverse the full path from an abstract quantum algorithm, to code, then go through multiple transformations and compilation steps, all the way to "bare metal" of the control instruments and the quantum chip, then raise back up into tangible data.
 At each step, we will zoom in and explore little details and caveats.

+\pagebreak

+## Abstract circuit

-The description is vaguely based on an illustration I'd made for IQM Quantum Computers a few years ago titled "The Journey of a Quantum Algorithm".
+This section is vaguely based on an illustration I'd made for IQM Quantum Computers a few years ago titled "The Journey of a Quantum Algorithm".
 Although it is somewhat tied to the particular architecture and implementation of IQM's machines as of 2022, the overall structure is fundamental to all superconducting quantum computers, and most parts apply even to other types of QCs.

 ![](./images/The-Journey-of-a-Quantum-Algorithm.jpg)